Comment on page

 Getting updates about every entity in the whole scene is unfeasible for big-world games, like MMOs.
 For this, coherence has a flexible system for creating areas of interest, and getting updates only about the entities that each Client cares about, using a tool called Live Query.

 This scene contains two cubes that represent areas of interest.
-Every connected Client can only see other players if they are standing in one of these cubes.
+Every connected Client can only see other players if they are standing inside one of these cubes.

 Player2 can see Player1 (because they are within a LiveQuery), but not the opposite.

 Select one of the two GameObjects named LiveQuery.
 You will see they have a Coherence Live Query component: